Beef Goulash - Really

 Jackie

-I have a fresh chuck in the refrig (hubby was going to grind for hamburger) but I think tomorrow I will tackle this recipe.
+I have a fresh chuck in the refrig (hubby was going to grind for hamburger), but I will tackle this recipe tomorrow.
 I will get back to you with comments.

 Thanks again for a great blog.